UziTech/10958-problem/README.md

 There should never be a beginning parenthesis immediately before an operation. (i.e. `1(_2...` doesn't make sense) And same with ending parentheses immediately after an operation.

-Also the number of parentheses on each side of a number is the number of numbers that can have a matching parenthesis. (e.g. 3 could have 3
+Also the maximum number of parentheses on each side of a number is the number of numbers that can have a matching parenthesis. (e.g. 3 could have up to 3
 	ending parentheses immediately after it `(1_(2_(3)))...`)

 Brute forcing this would mean the parentheses could be on or off and `_` can be one of 6 operations